 {

-// If the object is tagged "Good", increase score
+// If we caught an object tagged "Good", increase the score by 10

 if (other.gameObject.tag == "Good")